It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 The big deal is that a Russian tortoise has an average lifespan of 50 years and can even live for more than 100 years.
 So, you can be sure the tortoise will be with you for a very long time.

 In Russian tortoises, there is sexual dimorphism.
-A male has a longer tail often tucked to the side and more extended claws.
+A male has a longer tail, often tucked to the side, and more extended claws.
 Females have short tails and shorter claws than males, but they both have much skin on their bodies.

-To get a female tortoise, male Russian tortoises bob their heads, circle around them, and bite into their foreleg.
+To get a female tortoise, male Russian tortoises bob their heads, circle them, and bite into their foreleg.
 When the female agrees, the male mounts her behind and makes high-pitched squeaking noises while having sex.

 6. Crested Gecko